 By Laia Cardona, on 26 September 2018

-Creating digital content is one of the most time consuming tasks, that’s known among marketers for generating headaches.
-While other areas of marketing are increasingly automated, digital content still requires us to devote effort and creativity, and above all to get over the fear of ‘writer's’ block’ and ending the day with a blank screen ahead of us.
-To effortlessly allow your creativity to flow, today we’re sharing our selection of our favorite content creation tools.
+Creating digital content is one of the most time-consuming tasks.
+While other areas of marketing are increasingly automated, digital content still requires us to devote effort and creativity.
+To effortlessly allow your creativity to flow, today we’re sharing our favorite digital content marketing tools.

-We've spoken before on our blog about the importance of having a digital target content persona to get your content marketing strategy right.
-Use the following free tools to create and shape your digital persona that fits you just right:
+We've spoken before on our blog about the importance of having a target audience to get your content marketing strategy right.
+Use the following free tools to create and shape your buyer persona.

-- Make My Persona de Hubspot.
+Make My Persona - Hubspot.
 A tool designed to help you create your very own persona from scratch in just 19 simple steps.
-At the end of the process you will have a complete picture of you ideal client.
-If you are already a HubSpot client, you can get even more out of this tool by combining it with your result tracking analytics.
+At the end of the process, you will have a complete picture of your ideal client.
+If you are already a HubSpot client, you can get even more out of this tool by combining it with your tracking analytics.

 Sometimes, surfing the web feels pretty much like drowning in a never-ending sea of articles and information.
 These free digital content tools will help you filter and get organized:

-- Content Strategy Helper: Builtvisible.
-A genius tool based on Google’s spreadsheets that will help you find the hottest topics on Twitter, Google Search Trends, YouTube and Reddit.
+Builtvisible.
+A genius tool based on Google’s spreadsheets that will help you find the hottest topics on Twitter, Google Search Trends, YouTube, and Reddit.

-- Trello.
-After trying out this tool, your ‘To do’ lists will never be the same again.
+Trello.
+After trying out this tool, your to-do lists will never be the same.

-- Milanote.
-Milanote lets you organize all of your thoughts in one place, without following a specific structure.
-It's drag and drop features allow you to add images, to-do lists, notes, links and more, in any way that works for you.
+Milanote.
+Milanote lets you organize all of your thoughts in one place without following a specific structure.
+It's drag-and-drop features allow you to add images, to-do lists, notes, links, and more.

 To be sure you’re talking about what's trending with your target audience, take a look at these tools:

-- MailChimp.
-One of the most popular platforms to manage your email marketing campaigns and analyze the results.
+MailChimp.
+It's one of the most popular platforms to manage your email marketing campaigns and analyze your results.

-- Hootsuite.
-The queen of content sharing platforms for social media.
+Hootsuite.
+The queen of content-sharing platforms for social media.
 Organize your social media life with tabs and columns so that not a single detail goes unnoticed.
-Program, control your posts, answer, receive personal messages and analyze results from the biggest social networks (Facebook, Instagram, Twitter, etc.) In the free version, however, you can only include 3 profiles.
+Program your posts, answer messages, and analyze results from the biggest social networks (Facebook, Instagram, Twitter, etc.) In the free version, however, you can only include 3 profiles.

 - Google Analytics.
 Crucial to know everything that is going on on your website or blog.

-- Piwik.
-An open source analytics platform that includes an app for mobile devices and unlimited data storage.
+- Matomo.
+An open-source analytics platform that includes an app for mobile devices and unlimited data storage.